UBCSailbot/raye-network-table/projects/land_satellite_listener/README.md

 The program verifies if the client's ip address matches the list of ip addresses that you decide.

 ## Full-Scale Testing
-Refer to bbb_rockblock_listener README for full-scale testing with the virtual rockblock.
+Refer to bbb_satellite_listener README for full-scale testing with the virtual rockblock.

-## Small-Scale Testing
+## Small-Scale Testing (DEPRECATED)
 `sensorBinaryData.txt` contains serialized dummy sensor data from the network table that can be sent as test data to the http server via post request.